 There she also developed knowledge and practice in teacher education, which has since become one of her research foci at Syracuse.

-As a faculty member at Syracuse University, Charlotte regularly engages in opportunities to work with local elementary teachers in their classrooms in order to improve her own teaching practice, inform her research questions about teacher and student learning at the elementary level, and to maintain a close connection to the elementary students.
+As a faculty member at Syracuse University, Charlotte regularly works with local elementary school teachers in their classrooms to co-plan, co-teach, and observe instruction.
+These classroom experiences are central to her goals for improving her own teaching practice, informing her research questions about teacher and student learning at the elementary level, and maintaining a close connection to learners in the Syracuse area.

 Charlotte's research interests are in teacher learning in pre-service and in-service contexts.
 Her current projects include:

 Teacher education and teacher learning in a variety of contexts.